NSHipster/articles/2013-12-02-nsnotification-and-nsnotificationcenter.md

 > Contrary to a recent article claiming otherwise, `–addObserverForName:object:queue:usingBlock:` should _not_ be considered harmful.
 It's perfectly safe and suitable for use in applications.
 Just make sure to understand memory management rules when referencing `self` in blocks.
 Any concerns in this respect are the same as for any other block-based API.

 The `name` and `object` parameters of both methods are used to decide whether the criteria of a posted notification match the observer.
-If `name` is set, only notifications with that name will trigger, but it `nil` is set, then _all_ names will match.
+If `name` is set, only notifications with that name will trigger, but if `nil` is set, then _all_ names will match.
 The same is true of `object`.
 So, if both `name` and `object` are set, only notifications with that name _and_ the specified object will trigger.
 However, if both `name` and `object` are `nil`, then _all_ notifications posted will trigger.

 > <sup>*</sup>See for yourself!
 An ordinary iOS app fires dozens of notifications just in the first second of being launched—many that you've probably never heard of before, nor will never have to think about again.